bhargavvc/topics/solid-principles/single-responsibility-principle.md

 #### **Common Pitfalls When Violating SRP**

-- **God Objects:** Classes or modules that try to do too much, leading to complex and hard-to-maintain code.
+- **Good Objects:** Classes or modules that try to do too much, leading to complex and hard-to-maintain code.

 - **Tight Coupling:** Multiple responsibilities interwoven in a single class make it difficult to change one responsibility without affecting others.